ROTC Program Overview

 The Army ROTC Basic Course generally takes place during a student’s freshman and sophomore year in college.
 The first year focuses on development of individual leadership skills and introduces techniques that encourage students to become effective members of a team.
 Additional emphasis is placed on value and organizational ethics.
 The second year focuses on motivational techniques, organizational ethics, values and counseling as part of team dynamics within military organizations.
 In addition, while enrolled in the Basic course, students can gain “hands on” training in land navigation, military tactics (paint ball), rappelling, and physical training!

-Cadet Initial Entry Training (CIET) is designed to immerse Cadets in a military environment and focuses on teaching Basic Soldier Skills.
-CIET is 29 days and is instructed at Fort Knox, Kentucky.
-CIET runs from early June-mid August.
-CIET is part of the ROTC curriculum and all students seeking an Army Commission will need to attend CIET, unless they have previously attended Basic Training with the US Army.
-Students attending CIET will do so between their sophomore and junior years; unless selected to attend earlier.
-USACC, through the ROTC Battalion, sends Cadets to CIET.
-The Cadet earns Cadet Pay upon completion of CIET.
+ROTC Basic Camp is the Cadet Initial Entry Training (CIET).
+It is designed to immerse Cadets in a military environment and focuses on teaching Basic Soldier Skills.
+Basic Camp is 29 days and is instructed at Fort Knox, Kentucky.
+Basic Camp runs from early June-mid August.
+Basic Camp is part of the ROTC curriculum and is designed to allow students who have not completed the entire ROTC Basic Course curriculum on campus to meet the requirements to enter the ROTC Advanced Course.
+Students attending Basic Camp will do so between their sophomore and junior years; unless selected to attend earlier.
+United States Army Cadet Command (USACC), through the ROTC Program, sends Cadets to Basic Camp.
+The Cadet earns Cadet Pay upon completion of Basic Camp.

 Army ROTC Advanced Course

-If you are interested in learning more about the Golden Griffin Battalion contact:
+If you are interested in learning more about the Golden Griffin Program contact: